 When it comes to air filtration, HEPA filters are the gold standard.
 However, there are different grades of HEPA filters, ranging from H10 to H14.
 The higher the grade, the higher the performance.
 Filters H10 to H12 are sometimes referred to as True HEPA filters, while H13-H14 HEPA filters are within the highest level of HEPA air filtration and are considered medical grade.
 In accordance with the EN 779 standardization standard, there are different classes of HEPA filters.

 Classic HEPA filters are usually class H10, H11 or H12.
 The best HEPA air purifiers will use H12 HEPA filters.
 According to the Institute of Environmental Science and Technology (EST), there are 6 types of performance: A, B, C, D, E & F. Each has its own distinctive characteristics, as shown in table 1 below.
 HEPA filters come in many forms with differentiating factors, such as grade, class or MERV rating.

 There are standards set by the Department of Energy (DOE), but the type of HEPA filter may vary by manufacturer.
-That's right; the Levoit LV-H135 comes with the medical-grade HEPA filter that can capture more than 99% of the smallest air pollutants that are small, up to 0.1 microns in size.
+For example, the Levoit LV-H135 comes with a medical-grade HEPA filter that can capture more than 99% of the smallest air pollutants that are small, up to 0.1 microns in size.
 Specifically, the H13 filter captures particles that are more than 3 times smaller than classic HEPA filters.
 That's why modern air purifiers come with a detector that tells you when HEPA filters need to be changed.

-In HEPA H13 filters, you'll see that True HEPA filters mainly target particles of 0.3 microns, while HEPA H13 filters target particles even smaller than 0.1 microns.
+In HEPA H13 filters, True HEPA filters mainly target particles of 0.3 microns while HEPA H13 filters target particles even smaller than 0.1 microns.